06 Jan Max Brenner: Chocolate By The Bald Man | New York City

 The hosts and servers mostly consist of students, dressed somewhat professional (think dress pants with a casual top).
 They were friendly, relaxed and not overly professional.

-Dessert was our motivator.
+Dessert was the motivation.

 I ordered the chocolate chunks waffle consisting of chocolate hazelnut spread, milk and white chocolate chunks, chocolate drizzle, mixed berries and vanilla ice cream.
 My sister ordered the strawberry hazelnut crepe, consisting of chocolate hazelnut spread, sliced strawberries and powdered sugar, with chocolate ganache and vanilla ice cream.
 My other sister settled with an Oreo latte.